ricardobrg/website/src/docs/cookbook/persistence/sqlite.md

   path: /docs/cookbook/persistence/reading-writing-files
 ---

-If writing an app that needs to persist and query larger amounts of data on the local device, consider using a database instead of a local file or key-value store.
-In general, databases provide faster inserts, updates, and queries, compared to other local persistence solutions.
+If you are writing an app that needs to persist and query large amounts of data on the local device, consider using a database instead of a local file or key-value store.
+In general, databases provide faster inserts, updates, and queries compared to other local persistence solutions.

-Flutter apps can make use of the SQLite databases via the [`sqflite`][] plugin available on pub.
+Flutter apps can make use of the SQLite databases via the [`sqflite`][] plugin available on pub.dev.
 This recipe demonstrates the basics of using `sqflite` to insert, read, update, and remove data about various Dogs.